profitrollgame/YusarinBot/README.md

 12. Bot is ready!
 Run it using `python yusarin.py`

 ## Config explanation
+- "debug" - Option that enabled more detailed log messages [Boolean]
 - "owner" - Discord ID of user who will be able to execute admin commands (`$shutdown` for example) [Integer]
 - "bot_name" - Name of your bot.
 Is not used anywhere yet [String]
 - "bot_token" - Token of your Discord bot [String]